-The aim of this policy is to clarify ECPT’s position in regard to the use of social media and offer guidance for using social media responsibly.
-It aims to provide a guide for trainees, staff and members and is written in line with UKATA’s Code of Ethics and Requirements and Recommendations for Professional Practice.
+The aim of this document is to clarify ECPT’s position in regard to the use of social media and offer guidance for using social media responsibly.
+It aims to provide a guide for trainees, staff and members and is written in line with the ECPT Ethical Principles and Code of Professional Conduct Policy.
+It is informed by the UKCP Security and Confidentiality Guidelines.

 Many more practitioners are using the internet, social networking sites and blogs to communicate – both personally and professionally.
 Trainees, staff and members should be aware that these internet/social networking sites are public and permanent.
 Once something has been uploaded or posted, it is still possible to trace it or be saved by others, even if it is subsequently deleted.